Xaegir/temp-website/content/english/career/community-manager.md

 _Role-specific skills include:_

-* Understand the blockchain and NFT landscape and design a product roadmap accordingly
-* Be responsible for the development of Fenrir, the XAEGIR marketplace for Non-Fungible tokens
-* Propose new solutions for how to potentially integrate a XAEGIR token across the blockchain ecosystem and within XAEGIR Smart Products
+* Provide support for questions received outside of U.S. (Europe, Africa, and Asia).
+* Demonstrate experience or passion in leading a community.

 **Nice-to-have skills**

+* Previous marketing experience is a plus.
+* Hospitality skills
+* Familiarity with internet culture
-* Knowledge of fungible token economics and DeFi
+* Knowledge and understanding of human behaviour
-* Experience working with Agile teams
-* In-depth knowledge of best practices in blockchain management and data protection
+* Poly-linguistic

 **Responsibilities**

 _General responsibilities include:_

-* In a ever-evolving environment, keep internal and external information resources up to date.
+* In an ever-evolving environment, keep internal and external information resources up to date.
 * Contribute to internal documentation using Confluence on a consistent daily basis.
 * Utilize Agile methodology and communicate and coordinate tasks with teams
-* Utilize team self-management tools to provide transparency on department direction, projects, and plans
+* Utilize Trello to provide transparency on department direction, projects, and plans
+* Communicating with other members regarding projects, updates and announcements

 _Role-specific responsibilities include:_

-* Define and iterate on the product strategy and roadmap by leading protocol team
+* Use Zendesk, Tweetdeck, SalesIQ, Facebook, Discord, Twitter, Whatsapp and Telegram to provide customer support.
+* Keep the community’s spirit alive and well with promotions and other forms of engagement
+* Identifying candidates for UAT, product and service research / interviews
+* Gather and synthesize community insights and bring them to the attention of the engineering team.
+* Gather and synthesize community insights, ideas, complaints, issues, and other informational nuggets and bring them to the attention of relevant XAEGIR teams.

 **What separates the best from the rest**